Ken Block (politician): Switch to the Republican Party

 Block declared his intention to run as the party's nominee in a letter to 20,000 Republican voters and based his campaign on an ambitious plan to save the state $1 billion in government waste over a four-year period.
 He further explained that this amount could easily be achieved by focusing on "off budget" spending such as public sector retiree healthcare, temporary disability, and unemployment insurance.
 Block offered the state's Temporary Disability Insurance (TDI) program as an example.
 Cutting the annual costs in half for the TDI program, which is twice as much to run as New Jersey, would save $80 million alone.
 Block outlined his plan on his official website in addition to other forums as well.
 In November 2013, he was invited to write a column for The Providence Journal to make his case for saving the state $1 billion by eliminating government waste.
 Block was also interviewed by Tim White and Ted Nesi on the November 15th edition of WPRI's Eyewitness News and further explained his plan to save the state $1 billion.

 That same month, PolitiFact.com rated a claim by Block that Rhode Island has the most expensive unemployment system in the country as "false".
 According to the "2014 State Business Tax Climate Index", published by the Tax Foundation, Rhode Island ranked 46 out of the 50 states.
 In the report, Rhode Island's unemployment insurance system was rated the worst in the country, however, that alone did not indicate it was the most expensive.
-Block’s policy director, Matthew Schweich, defended the statement pointing out that Rhode Island was ranked near the bottom in almost every category and argued that the cumulative effect supports their claim.
+Block's policy director, Matthew Schweich, defended the statement pointing out that Rhode Island was ranked near the bottom in almost every category and argued that the cumulative effect supports their claim.
 Block responded to the website in a letter to the editor of The Providence Journal acknowledging the error "but choosing the wrong words and intentionally misleading voters are different types of mistakes".

 In December 2013, longtime Rhode Island GOP fundraiser Tony Bucci resigned his slot on Fung's campaign committee to join Ken Block's gubernatorial campaign as a senior adviser and finance chairman.

+Block lost the primary to Fung, 55% to 45%.

 Personal life

-Block lives in Barrington, Rhode Island with his wife Jennifer, a middle school science teacher, and their two children.
+Block lives in Barrington, Rhode Island with his wife Jennifer, a middle school science teacher, and their two children, Anna and Sam.